-- the amount and timing of natural gas, NGLs and oil production; - the revenues and costs associated with that production; - · the amount and timing of future development expenditures; and - · future commodity prices.
+- the amount and timing of natural gas, NGLs and oil production; - the revenues and costs associated with that production; - the amount and timing of future development expenditures; and - future commodity prices.

 The discounted future net cash flows from our proved reserves included in this report should not be considered as the market value of the reserves attributable to our properties.
-As required by United States generally accepted accounting principles, the estimated discounted future net revenues from our proved reserves are based on a twelve month average price (first day of the month) while cost estimates are based on current year-end economic conditions.
+As required by generally accepted accounting principles, the estimated discounted future net revenues from our proved reserves are based on a twelve month average price (first day of the month) while cost estimates are based on current year-end economic conditions.
 Actual future prices and costs may be materially higher or lower.
-In addition, the ten percent discount factor that is required to be used to calculate discounted future net cash flows for reporting purposes under United States generally accepted accounting principles is not necessarily the most appropriate discount factor based on the cost of capital in effect from time to time and risks associated with our business and the oil and gas industry in general.
+In addition, the ten percent discount factor that is required to be used to calculate discounted future net cash flows for reporting purposes under generally accepted accounting principles is not necessarily the most appropriate discount factor based on the cost of capital in effect from time to time and risks associated with our business and the oil and gas industry in general.

 If natural gas, NGLs and oil prices remain depressed or drilling efforts are unsuccessful, we may be required to record writedowns of our proved natural gas and oil properties.
-We have been required to write down the carrying value of certain of our natural gas and oil properties in the past and there is a risk that we will be required to take additional writedowns in the future.
+In the past we have been required to write down the carrying value of certain of our natural gas and oil properties, and there is a risk that we will be required to take additional writedowns in the future.
 Recent commodity price declines have resulted in an impairment of our proved oil and gas properties.
-For example, in third quarter 2015, we recorded a \$502.2 million impairment of natural gas and oil properties in Northern Oklahoma and our legacy producing assets in Northwest Pennsylvania, and in fourth quarter 2015, we recorded an additional impairment of \$87.9 million primarily related to our natural gas and oil properties in the Texas Panhandle.
+For example, in third quarter 2015, we recorded a \$502.2 million impairment of natural gas and oil properties in Northern Oklahoma and our legacy producing assets in Northwest Pennsylvania and, in fourth quarter 2015, we recorded additional impairment of \$87.9 million primarily related to our natural gas and oil properties in the Texas Panhandle.
 In first quarter 2016, we recorded a \$43.0 million proved property impairment in Western Oklahoma.
-In third quarter 2017, we recorded a \$63.7 million proved property impairment related to our natural gas and oil properties in the Texas Panhandle and Northern Oklahoma.
 These impairments were due to a significant decline in commodity prices and the potential sale of certain of these properties.
 Writedowns may occur in the future when natural gas and oil prices are low, or if we have downward adjustments to our estimated proved reserves, increases in our estimates of operating or development costs, deterioration in our drilling results or mechanical problems with wells where the cost to redrill or repair is not supported by the expected economics.
 Because our reserves are predominately natural gas, changes in natural gas prices have a more significant impact on our financial results.